-Port Moresby, the capital of Papua New Guinea and the only international gateway in to the country, is located on a quite spectacular headland that faces out in to Gulf of Papua.
+Port Moresby 101 – the capital city of Papua New Guinea and the principal international gateway in to the country is located on a quite spectacular headland that faces out in to Gulf of Papua.

-The largest city in the South Pacific with a population of around 350,000, Moresby or POM as it is variously described, has what you might call an image problem – a firmly entrenched reputation as a violent and dangerous place, where the streets are not safe to walk on and venturing out on them is basically taking your life in your hands…
+The largest city in the South Pacific with a population of around 350,000, Port Moresby (or POM as it is often described locally) has what you might call an image problem – a firmly entrenched reputation as a violent and dangerous place, where the streets are not safe to walk on, and venturing out on them is basically taking your life in your hands…

-While it is perfectly true that Moresby can be dangerous, my experience is that its not the hell-hole the tabloid media love to paint it and a modicum of common sense will keep you safe and sound!
+While it is true that Moresby can be dangerous, my experience is that it’s not the hell-hole the tabloid media love to paint it and a modicum of common sense will keep you safe and sound!

-Apparently very few, crimes against expats are planned – instead they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.
+Very few crimes against expats are planned, rather they tend to be random and opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.

-Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which can be very intimidating to the uninitiated visitor who will already be semi-paranoid about raskols just waiting to pounce…
+Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which to the uninitiated visitor who is already semi-paranoid about raskols just waiting to pounce, can be very intimidating!

 Just in case you are wondering what a Raskol actually does looks like, check Australian photographer Stephen Dupont’s image gallery.